2kunal6/system_design/Data_Intensive_Applications_Martin_Kleppman.md

 # Foundations

-Data Intensive applications are the ones where we need to deal with a huge amount of data.
-For example, typical internet companies like Google, Amazon, Twitter etc.  On the other hand, compute intensive applications are the one where the bottleneck is CPU/GPU speed.
+**Data Intensive applications** are the ones where we need to deal with a huge amount of data.
+For example, typical internet companies like Google, Amazon, Twitter etc.  On the other hand, **Compute Intensive applications** are the one where the bottleneck is CPU/GPU speed.
 For example, Crypto Mining, ML applications, etc. where there might just be a few thousand data points, but processing them requires huge amount of compute.

-To handle Data Intensive applications we typically use NoSQL, Message Brokers, Caches, Search Indexes, Batch Processing, Stream Processing, and so on.
+To handle Data Intensive applications we typically use **NoSQL, Message Brokers, Caches, Search Indexes, Batch Processing, Stream Processing**, and so on.
 The following topics will help us understand the different techniques/concepts, and guide us in choosing the right technology to make our application scalable, highly available, and easily maintainable.

 ### Non-Functional Requirements
 The 3 most important qualities of a Software System are (others being Security, Compliance etc.):